kjantzer/bui/presenters/panel/README.md

 If the custom element implements `onOpen`, the panel will call it with the route `state` object

+`willOpen(state)`
+Called right before opening.
+If the function returns `false`, the panel will not open

 ### Animation
 There are some built in animations